 The experts were speaking during a brainstorming virtual Knowledge Exchange session dubbed Missing Links: Healthcare response in Managing GBV that deliberated on considerations for good governance in health.

-Kenyatta University Teaching and Referral Hospital (KUTTRH) Dr. Deepak Parmar said a multi-sectorial approach is required in sensitizing nurses, doctors, and trauma counsellors and police involvement to rapidly respond to cases of GBV.
+Kenyatta University Teaching and Referral Hospital (KUTTRH) Dr. Deepak Parmar said a multi-sectorial approach is required in sensitizing nurses, doctors, and trauma counsellors and police involvement to rapidly respond to cases of Gender Based Violence.

 Lack of comprehensive medical training and knowledge, Dr. Parmar said has contributed to lack of strategies in offering assistance to victims of rape and sexual abuse.
 This includes provision of emergency care such as prophylaxis to prevent Sexually Transmitted Infections (STI) or contraception, counselling from high risk situations of suicide or emotional distress and the right reporting forums.

-In her remarks, Collaborative Centre for Gender Development (CCGD) Sexual and Gender Based Violence Mitigation Programmes Coordinator Milka Kariuki said despite the government pledging the fight against cases of GBV, there is need for political will to bridge the disconnect gap among the various stakeholders for a seamless healthcare and legal response.
+In her remarks, Collaborative Centre for Gender Development (CCGD) Sexual and Gender Based Violence Mitigation Programmes Coordinator Milka Kariuki said despite the government pledging the fight against cases of Gender Based Violence, there is need for political will to bridge the disconnect gap among the various stakeholders for a seamless healthcare and legal response.

 Cultural practices are also barriers that allow perpetrators go scot free, leaving the victims traumatized and suffering from stigma.
 It is time we addressed such issues which will be a success when all stakeholders work together.